xtawjs/SMS-Phone2PC/README.md

 1. Open the Tasker app and go to the Tasks section.
 2. Click the `+` button at the bottom right to create a new task.
-3. Select `JavaScript` as the action type.
+3. Click the `+` button at the bottom right to create a new action; Select `Code-JavaScriptlet` as the action type.
 4. Paste the code from `sms_sent.js` into the code box.
-5. Save the task and set the trigger condition (e.g., trigger when an SMS is received).
+5. Save the task and go to the Profiles tab to set the trigger condition (e.g., trigger when an SMS is received).

 ### 2. `sms_server.py` - Server-Side Script